Health and Safety Updates

 Virtual Internship & International Study Opportunities

-- Students are encouraged to explore alternate options for study and interning abroad, including Virtual Study Abroad programs and Virtual International Internships.
+- Students continue to have the option of exploring alternate options for study and interning abroad, including Virtual Study Abroad programs and Virtual International Internships.

 - The International Center offers consultations and resources for faculty interested in integrating Virtual Exchange into their classes.
 Visit Virtual Exchange Resources for more information.